 [2022-06-22] As we consolidated all tech blogs into Dewapost website, we also post this blog into Dewapost.com and we reformat the content to suit within their guideline.

 With the Blue Screen of Death (BSoD) dump file, you can attempt to analyse yourself by setting up the SDK environment and dump check utility as per stated in this article - https://docs.microsoft.com/en-us/troubleshoot/windows-client/performance/read-small-memory-dump-file

-Unless the environment being setup otherwise it will take few hours to configure and find out what might cause the issue.
+Unless the environment is set up otherwise it will take a few hours to configure and find out what might cause the issue.

-We, an IT Support, needs to escalate and find out the culprit very quickly.
-We found the best way by posting into the Microsoft Answers into a specific category and usually the community responds very quickly.
+We, an IT Support, need to escalate and find out the culprit very quickly.
+We found the best way by posting the Microsoft Answers into a specific category and usually, the community responds very quickly.

 Locate the dump files (.dmp) from the machine.

-By default, complete memory dumps and kernel memory dumps are both written to %SystemRoot%\Memory.dmp.
+By default, complete memory dumps and kernel memory dumps are both written to %SystemRoot%\Memory.dmp file.

 Note: Windows only saves one of these dump files at a time.
 When a new crash occurs, the existing DMP file is overwritten.

 DMP files generated by a small memory dump, however, are saved in the %SystemRoot%\Minidump directory.

 Note: Existing small memory dump files are not overwritten when new ones are generated.
 Windows automatically includes the date in the filename of memory dump DMP files.
 For instance, a DMP file with the name "111620-12562-01.dmp" was created on November 11, 2020.
 The "-01" following the date in the filename indicates that it was the first DMP file created on that day.